-Emilia Yang is an activist, artist, and militant researcher.
+Emilia Yang is an activist, artist, and feminist researcher.
 Her work has been interconnected with digital media, performance, and public art.
 Yang is currently pursuing a PhD in Media Arts + Practice at the School of Cinematic Arts at the University of Southern California, Los Angeles.
 Her research interests and art practice span the role of memory in the political imagination and forms of political action and participation.
 She is interested in how transmedia storytelling and anti-colonial new media practices can foster social change and civic engagement.
 Her art practice utilizes site-specific interactive installations, documentaries, fictions, games, performance, and urban interventions to engage participants in political action and discussion.

 Emilia has delivered talks and workshops at festivals and conferences such as Allied Media, Queerness and Games Festival, the Digital Media and Learning Conference, HASTAC Conference, Latin American Studies Conference, Cultural Transduction Conference, Munroe Center for Social Inquiry and has shown work at exhibitions at multiple games and media festivals including IndieCade Independent Games Festival, Electronic Entertainment Expo (E3) and the Games and New Media Summit at Tribeca Film Festival.